arnavgautam/TreeHacks2015/HOLs/HOL-WebAppGalleryAzureWebSites/HOL.md

 	> _Umbraco Web Site Dashboard_
 	>

-1. Now you will configure Umbraco to run on Windows Azure.
+1. Now you will configure Umbraco to run on Microsoft Azure.
 Click **Install Umbraco 5.1**.

 	![Installing the Umbraco application](images/configuring-umbraco-application.png?raw=true "Installing the Umbraco application")